Agenda

 Social/Networking

-Join us in the walled garden of the Goodwood Hotel for casual drinks and socialising.
+Join us on the terrace of the Farmer, Butcher, Chef restaurant for casual drinks and socialising.

 Dinner